 How to Design an Off Grid Solar Power System?

 Nowadays, there are still a large number of people living in impoverished or remote areas, which are far away from power plants and public power grids.
-Due to shortage of power or even without power, they cannot enjoy the information and convenience brought by modern civilization.
+Due to a shortage of power or even without power, they cannot enjoy the information and convenience brought by modern civilization.
 The off-grid solar power system is an independent self-sufficient renewable energy power supply system, which can resolve their basic power use demands.

-A typical off-grid solar PV system is made up of six parts, including solar panels, the holder, solar charge controller, off-grid inverter, batteries, and distribution box.
-The solar cells are connected to the solar charge controller, it produces the energy to first satisfy user’s daily use, and then the superfluous power is stored in the batteries for use at night and during overcast and rainy days.
-When the power in the batteries is used up, a majority of inverters can support the input of mains supply (or the diesel generator) as the supplementary energy source for the load.
+A typical off-grid solar PV system is made up of six parts, including solar panels, the holder, a solar charge controller, an off-grid inverter, batteries, and a distribution box.
+The solar cells are connected to the solar charge controller, it produces the energy to first satisfy the user’s daily use, and then the superfluous power is stored in the batteries for use at night and during overcast and rainy days.
+When the power in the batteries is used up, a majority of inverters can support the input of the mains supply (or the diesel generator) as the supplementary energy source for the load.

 Typical off-grid solar power system block diagram

-Get to know how much power of your load
+Get to know your load power

 Solar inverter selection

-Besides, if the load includes the sensitive appliances, such as the refrigerator, air-conditioner, water pump, and smoke exhaust ventilator with electric motor (the startup power of the electric motor is 3 to 5 folds of its rated power), then the startup power of these load should also be taken into account.
-In other words, the startup power of these load should be smaller than the maximum surge power of the inverter.
+The power rating of the solar inverter to be selected should not be smaller than the total power of the loads.
+However, considering the lifespan and follow-up capacity expansion of the inverter, a certain margin of safety should be left for the inverter power, which is generally 1.2 to 1.5 folds as much as that of the load power.
+Besides, if the load includes sensitive appliances, such as the refrigerator, air-conditioner, water pump, and smoke exhaust ventilator with an electric motor (the startup power of the electric motor is 3 to 5 folds of its rated power), then the startup power of these load should also be taken into account.
+In other words, the startup power of these loads should be smaller than the maximum surge power of the inverter.
+Below is the formula for the solar inverter’s power selection, which is just for reference upon design.

-Power of inverter = (Power of load * Margin factor)/ Power factor of inverter
+Power of inverter = (Power of load × Margin factor)/ Power factor of inverter

-Solar panel capacity calcultation
+Solar panel capacity calculation

-Batteries capacity calcultation
+Batteries capacity calculation

-The batteries of the off-grid solar power system is mainly used to store energy and ensure that the load can work normally when the solar radiation is insufficient.
-In terms of the off-grid solar photovoltaic system for important equipment, the design of the batteries capacity should take the number of local longest overcast and rainy days into consideration.
-The ordinary off-grid solar system does not have such high requirement of power supply to the load and considering the cost of the system, the number of overcast and rainy days can be left unconsidered, and the load use can be adjusted according to the actual illumination intensity.
+The batteries of the off-grid solar power system are mainly used to store energy and ensure that the load can work normally when the solar radiation is insufficient.
+In terms of the off-grid solar photovoltaic system for important equipment, the design of the battery capacity should take the number of local longest overcast and rainy days into consideration.
+The ordinary off-grid solar system does not have such a high requirement of power supply to the load and considering the cost of the system, the number of overcast and rainy days can be left unconsidered, and the load use can be adjusted according to the actual illumination intensity.
+In addition, most off-grid solar PV systems adopt lead-acid batteries, whose depth of discharge generally ranges from 0.5 to 0.7.
+The batteries’ capacity to be chosen can refer to the following formula:

-Batteries' capacity = (Daily electricity consumption × Number of successive rainy and overcast days) / Batteries’ depth of discharge
+Batteries' capacity = (Daily electricity consumption × Number of successive rainy and overcast days) / Batteries'depth of discharge

 Solar charge controller selection